Learn more about the Peace Corps' approach to training.

 Safety and Security Training

-During the safety training sessions, you will learn how to reduce your risks at home, at work, and during your travels by building your awareness and indirectly practicing culturally competent communications skills.
+During the safety training sessions, you will learn how to reduce your risks at home, at work, and during your travels by building your awareness and practicing culturally competent communications skills.
 You will also learn appropriate, effective strategies for coping with unwanted attention and about your individual responsibility for promoting safety throughout your service.